Postgraduate Factfile: Health Psychology MSc

 Recent advances in psychological, medical, and physiological research have led to a new way of thinking about health and illness.
 This conceptualises health and illness as the product of a combination of factors including biological characteristics such as genetic predisposition, behavioural factors such as lifestyle, stress, health beliefs, and social conditions such as cultural influences, family relationships, social support.

-- understanding the aetiology, promotion and maintenance of health
+- understanding the causes of health conditions, promotion and maintenance of health

 - the prevention, diagnosis, treatment and rehabilitation of physical and mental illness